 - Heat a large, deep, nonstick skillet over medium-low heat.
 (Alternately if your slow cooker has a saute setting you can do these steps using that feature.)
 Add the pancetta and cook, stirring until the fat renders, 4 to 5 minutes.
 Add the butter, onion, celery, and carrots and cook until soft, 6 to 8 minutes.

-- Increase the heat to medium-high, add the ground beef, and season it with ¾ teaspoon of the salt, and pepper to taste.
+- Increase the heat to medium-high, add the garlic and ground beef, and season it with ¾ teaspoon of the salt, and pepper to taste.
 Cook, using a wooden spoon to break the meat into small pieces as it browns, 4 to 5 minutes.
 Add the wine and cook 3 to 4 minutes to reduce slightly.
 Transfer the mixture to a slow cooker.
 Add the tomatoes, bay leaves, remaining ¾ teaspoon salt, and more pepper to taste.